elenam/JavaLambdaGenerics/Generics.md

 ```

 ### Type erasure
-Java generics are implemented via type erasure: after all the type chcking is done, the type inside
+Java generics are implemented via type erasure: after all the type checking is done, the type inside
 a generic class becomes just the bound type.

-For KVPair the K type is `Comparable`, the V type is `Object`.
+For KVPair the K type is `Comparable`, the V type is `Object`, so at run-time the pair has no access to the types K and V, it really becomes just a pair of a Comparable and an Object.

-This is why instanceof isn't parameterized to K, V: `other instanceof KVPair`
+This is why `instanceof` isn't parameterized to K, V: `other instanceof KVPair`

-You cannot meaningfully check 'x instanceof K`, it will just be checking that `x` is  `Comparable`.
+You cannot meaningfully check `x instanceof K`, it will just be checking that `x` is  `Comparable`.

 When an object is returned from a parameterized structure, a typecheck is inserted to check at runtime that it is of the right type.